BinghamtonRover/RoverSystem/docs/camera.md

 There are several constants which need to be defined on the sending and/or receiving sides.
 They are as follows:

-1. `CAMERA_MESSAGE_FRAME_DATA_MAX_SIZE`: The maximum size, in bytes, of the frame data in a single camera message.
+1. `CAMERA_MESSAGE_FRAME_DATA_MAX_SIZE = 65000`: The maximum size, in bytes, of the frame data in a single camera message.
 This should be small enough that a single camera message can fit within a UDP packet sent by the network protocol.
-2. `CAMERA_FRAME_BUFFER_SIZE`: The size, in bytes, of any buffer that will hold a frame.
+2. `CAMERA_FRAME_BUFFER_SIZE = 6220800`: The size, in bytes, of any buffer that will hold a frame.
 In other words, the maximum size of any single frame.
 3. `CAMERA_FRAME_BUFFER_COUNT`:	The number of frames to collect on the receiving side before pushing frames to a view.
 The receiving side will have `CAMERA_FRAME_BUFFER_COUNT` buffers, each of size `CAMERA_FRAME_BUFFER_SIZE`, to hold frames.
+This value can be adjusted, as it only pertains to the base station.
+A higher `CAMERA_FRAME_BUFFER_COUNT` will result in a higher delay, but less skipped frames.

 ## Regarding Camera Streams